-At any time when any principal of the Bonds is overdue, the Institution shall also have a continuing obligation to pay to the Trustee for deposit in the Debt Service Fund an amount equal to interest on the overdue principal but the installment payments required under this section shall not otherwise bear interest.
+At any time when any principal of the Bonds is overdue, the Institution shall also have a continuing obligation to pay to the Trustee for deposit in the Debt Service Fund an amount equal to interest on the overdue principal but the installment payments required as described above shall not otherwise bear interest.
 Redemption premiums shall not bear interest.

-Payments by the Institution to the Trustee for deposit in the Debt Service Fund or to the Paying Agent, as appropriate, under the Agreement shall discharge the obligation of the Institution to the extent of such payments; provided, that if any moneys are invested in accordance with the Agreement and a loss results therefrom so that there are insufficient funds to pay principal of and redemption premium, if any, and interest on the Bonds when due, the Institution shall supply the deficiency.
-(Section 308)
+Payments by the Institution to the Trustee for deposit in the Debt Service Fund under the Agreement shall discharge the obligation of the Institution to the extent of such payments; provided, that if any moneys are invested in accordance with the Agreement and a loss results therefrom so that there are insufficient funds to pay principal and interest on the Bonds when due, the Institution shall supply the deficiency.